 Within the Town of Kingsville, the Essex Region Source Protection Plan has been prepared in compliance with the Clean Water Act, 2006.
-The plan has been approved by the Province and are now in effect.
+The plan has been approved by the Province and came into effect October 1, 2015.
 In addition to the policies of this Section, reference should be made to the Essex Region Source Protection Plan for specific policies that may apply to the vulnerable areas which may restrict or prohibit certain land uses or activities within those areas.
 The Source Protection Plan and associated technical studies (Assessment Report) look at the current and future sources of municipal residential drinking water, identify the potential threats to these sources and include policies for actions and programs to reduce or eliminate these risks.

-The Clean Water Act requires that all municipal decisions under the Planning Act or Condominium Act made by municipal planning authorities must conform to significant threat policies and have regard for other policies in an approved Source Protection Plan and Assessment Report, as amended from time to time.
-Within areas identified in an approved Source Protection Plan any use or activity that is, or would be, a significant drinking water threat is required to conform to all applicable Source Protection Plan policies and, as such, may be prohibited, regulated or otherwise restricted by those Source Protection Plan policies.
+The Clean Water Act requires that all municipal decisions under the Planning Act, or Building Code made by municipal planning authorities must conform to significant threat policies and have regard for other policies in an approved Source Protection Plan and Assessment Report, as amended from time to time.
+Within areas identified in an approved Source Protection Plan any use or activity that is, or would be a significant drinking water threat is required to conform to all applicable Source Protection Plan policies and, as such, may be prohibited, regulated or otherwise restricted by those Source Protection Plan policies.
 According to the Source Protection Plans, the most prevalent type of Significant Drinking Water Threat in the Essex Region is the storage, handling, or transportation of large volumes of liquid fuels.
-Where required by policies in an approved Source Protection Plan, the local municipalities shall circulate all development applications or proposed land use changes proposing fuel storage, fuel transportation or industrial uses to the Risk Management Official (RMO).
+Where required by policies in an approved Source Protection Plan, the local municipalities shall circulate all development applications or proposed land use changes proposing fuel storage, or fuel transportation to the Risk Management Official (RMO).
 Where the Source Protection Plan does not require an RMO notice, the local municipality should be satisfied that the proposal will not include activities which would be a significant threat in the location proposed.
+The Risk Management Official has provided a Written Direction to provide guidance for the implementation of applicable policies that must be adhered to when screening Planning or Building applications